Hughie Edwards: Later life and governorship

 Returning to Australia, Edwards became the Australian Representative for Selection Trust.
 In 1966 his wife, Cherry, died; he married Dorothy Carew Berrick in 1972.
 The pair were said to complement each other well, as Dorothy limped on her left leg after being knocked over by a car on a crosswalk in Sydney in 1970, while Edwards limped with his right after his flying accident in 1938.
 In 1974, Edwards relinquished his position as the Australian Representative for Selection Trust and was appointed Governor of Western Australia.
 He was sworn in on 7 January 1974, and appointed a Knight Commander of the Order of St Michael and St George (KCMG) the following October.

 His knighthood involved some controversy, following his wife's public comment that he was the only Australian state governor without such an honour.
 As knighthoods were then conferred by the Queen on the recommendation of her Federal and State governments, and the Governor was the Queen's representative in the state, this was seen as highly inappropriate, especially given the Western Australian Labor State government of the day, led by John Tonkin had a policy of not recommending Imperial Honours.
 However, the Tonkin Government was defeated in April 1974 and the incoming Liberal Premier, Sir Charles Court, was happy to make the necessary recommendation.

-While Governor, Edwards' first official role was to christen Alan Bond's America Cup challenger, Southern Cross.
+While Governor, Edwards' first official role was to christen Alan Bond's America's Cup challenger, Southern Cross.
 One of the couple's first visitors to the Governor's estate was a man by the name of Thomas Dunhill, who had consumed ten beers and wanted to see the house.
 Lady Edwards apparently found him in the pantry; he was arrested by the police but no charges were laid.
 Ill health forced Edwards to resign his vice-regal appointment on 2 April 1975, and he and Lady Edwards went to live in Sydney, where he continued in semi-retirement with commercial interests.

 On 5 August 1982, while on his way to attend a Test match at the Sydney Cricket Ground, Edwards unexpectedly collapsed and died; his ashes were buried in the Karrakatta Cemetery, Perth, after a State Funeral and cremation at Northern Suburbs Crematorium in Sydney.
 His Victoria Cross is on display at the Australian War Memorial, Canberra, and on 26 November 2002 a life-size bronze statue depicting Edwards was unveiled by then Governor of Western Australia, John Sanderson, in Kings Square, Fremantle.
 The Hugh Edwards Ward at Hollywood Private Hospital has been named in his honour.